jota-one/hypercontent2/cms/README.md

 On top of that, the installer also updated your package.json with some commands and new useful dependencies.

-4. Stop the server (type ctrl + c) in the terminal.
-5. Run again `npm i` to install the new dependencies.
+4. Run again `npm i` to install the new dependencies.
-6. Run `bin/task bootstrap` (if it doesn't work, ensure that the `task` file in bin directory is executable).
+5. Run `bin/task bootstrap` (if it doesn't work, ensure that the `task` file in bin directory is executable).

 Now your database is bootstrapped with a couple of data and